 Do you think that obesity in dogs is a problem?
 56 percent of American dogs are obese!
 That is more than every other dog.

 When our vet saw three dogs in a row who were at an ideal weight, he was so excited he had to blog about it!
-To complement the campaign, I asked my veterinary friends what they consider the biggest toll our dogs pay for obesity.
+So I asked my veterinary friends what they consider the most significant toll our dogs pay for obesity.

 The biggest toll that dogs pay for obesity is their life.